gmacario/easy-jenkins/myscripts/README.md

 #### From Jenkins Script Console

-The easiest way for running a Jenkins script is via the Jenkins Script Console which you may access via a web browser opening the at
+The easiest way for running a Jenkins script is via the Jenkins Script Console which you may access via a web browser opening the
-`${JENKINS_DASHBOARD}/console` URL, for instance `http://127.0.0.1:8080/console`.
+`${JENKINS_DASHBOARD}/console` URL, for instance `http://192.168.99.100:9080/console`.

 See https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+Script+Console for details.